z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_03_SimpleGraphics.md

 and the memory region that represents colours the "attribute addresses."

-The problem of drawing or printing into the display directly is then a problem of apping character and pixel coordinates to memory addresses in the display file area.
+The problem of drawing or printing into the display directly is then a problem of mapping character and pixel coordinates to memory addresses in the display file area.
 This is what the manipulator functions that Z88DK provides does for you.

 The display file manipulator functions are defined in